Idle Hands: Plot

-Anton goes home and makes himself a sandwich and he notices the knife he's using is covered in blood and his cat Bones playing with an eyeball.
-Running in a panic, he trips and finds his parents' corpses.
-Mick and Pnub show up and Anton shows them the bodies, then they figure out that the killer is Anton.
-Mick tries to call 911, but Anton pulls out the phone chord and claims that he isn't the killer, but he murders Micks with a glass bottle.
-Anton promises Pnub that he didn't mean to do it, but they find out Anton's hand is possessed.
+Mick and Pnub show up and Anton shows them the bodies, then they figure out that Anton is the killer.
+Mick tries to call 911, but Anton pulls out the phone cord and claims that he isn't the killer, but he murders Mick with a glass bottle.
+Anton promises Pnub that he didn't mean to do it, but they find out that Anton's hand is possessed.
 His hand chases Pnub into the basement and tries to stop his hand so Pnub can escape, but his hand overpowers him and decapitates Pnub.
-Anton's hand throws Bones out the window and he goes to look for him, but the hand pulls him onto Molly's porch and rings her door bell.
+Anton's hand throws Bones out the window and he goes to look for him, but the hand pulls him onto Molly's porch and rings her doorbell.
 Molly takes Anton into her room to make out, but her parents come home so Anton leaves.
 Anton buries his friends' and parents' corpses in his backyard, but Mick and Pnub come back as zombies and knock him out.

+Back at Anton’s house, he awakes believing he had a terrible dream and runs to tell his friends, finding them still zombies and snacking on his couch.
+They tell him that his neighbor Randy knows about all things Satan and demons and that he might have some advice for Anton.
+Anton finds Randy at a fast-food place and asks for help which he replies that he needs to keep his hands busy with other tasks so it won’t kill any more people.
+The same two police officers from before arrive at his house responding to a noise complaint.
+They enter his house upon seeing Mick and Pnub’s zombified bodies and accuse Anton of being the killer.
+After a short confrontation Anton’s hand kills the two cops in his living room.
+Fed up, Anton flees to his kitchen and cuts off his hand with a cleaver.
+Pnub and Mick seek out a First-Aid Kit while Anton traps the hand in a microwave, burning it.